Kakopetria Village Cyprus

 Cultural Attractions

-Another important site is the Linos Museum, housed in a traditional building in the village centre.
-The museum showcases the village’s rich cultural heritage, displaying artefacts related to wine production, bread making, and olive oil extraction, all of which have been integral to the local way of life for centuries.
+In the village centre, the Linos Museum highlights Kakopetria’s cultural heritage.
+This museum, housed in a traditional building, displays artefacts related to wine production, bread making, and olive oil extraction, all essential to the local lifestyle for centuries.

 Natural Beauty